levsa/jshint-checkstyle-plugin/README.txt

-  This Jenkins plug-in collects the JSLint analysis results in Checkstyle format of the project modules and visualizes the found warnings.
+  This Jenkins plug-in collects analysis results in Checkstyle format of the project modules and visualizes the found warnings.

   See: http://wiki.jenkins-ci.org/x/GYCGAQ